bbohen/react-doc/README.md

 - `react-doc` in your react project directory
 - `cd react-doc && open index.html` in your react project directory

-By default react-doc will ignore `.git, node_modules & the resulting react-doc folder itself`
+By default react-doc will ignore `.git, node_modules & the resulting react-doc folder itself` if you want to ignore additional directories you can pass the `ignore` param

+Example: `react-doc --ignore /someDirectory ` or `react-doc --i /someDirectory /someOtherDirectory`

 Run tests using Jest: